Hugo Weaving

 Hugo Weaving in The Matrix Reloaded

-No matter how many roles Keanu Reeves, Carrie-Anne Moss, Laurence Fishburne, or indeed Hugo Weaving himself have undertaken, they primarily associate with this distinctive cyberpunk film in fans' minds.
-Weaving's character, a Matrix program personified in the body of Agent Smith, becomes uncontrollable for the principal Architect.
+No matter how many roles Keanu Reeves, Carrie-Anne Moss, Laurence Fishburne, or indeed Hugo Weaving himself have undertaken, fans still primarily associate them with this groundbreaking cyberpunk thriller.
+Weaving's character, Agent Smith - a Matrix program given human form - becomes a rogue threat that even the Architect can't control.

 Agent Smith Interrogation

-Weaving managed to further etch his presence in the hearts of fantasy fans, playing the half-elf Elrond, lord of Rivendell, in "The Lord of the Rings: The Fellowship of the Ring" (2001) and the subsequent installments of J.R.R.
+Weaving cemented his status as a fantasy icon, playing the half-elf Elrond, lord of Rivendell, in "The Lord of the Rings: The Fellowship of the Ring" (2001) and the subsequent installments of J.R.R.
 Tolkien's epic saga.

 Hugo Weaving as Elrond (LOTR)